Hybrids vs. Plug-in Hybrids: Exploring the Differences and Advantages of Each

 If you’re comparing traditional hybrids vs. plug-in hybrids with the intent to buy or lease, know that each vehicle type has its pros and cons depending on what you’re looking for in an EV.
-To help you choose the vehicle that aligns with your needs and preferences, let’s take a closer look at the differences between traditional hybrids and plug-in hybrids.
+To help you choose the vehicle that aligns with your needs and preferences, let’s take a closer look at the differences between traditional hybrids (HEVs) and plug-in hybrids (PHEVs).

-First, let’s talk about hybrid vehicles in general.
-A hybrid vehicle is a type of vehicle that uses both an electric motor and an ICE that’s what makes them hybrid.
+Before we can understand their differences, it’s important to understand hybrid vehicles in general and how these variants are related.
+A hybrid vehicle is a type of vehicle that uses both an electric motor and an internal combustion engine — this combination is what makes them hybrids.

 All hybrid electric vehicles have an ICE, a fuel tank, at least one electric motor, and at least one battery pack.
-This is as opposed to a battery electric vehicle (BEV), for example, which has an electric motor powered by multiple battery packs.
+This differs from a battery electric vehicle (BEV), for example, which has an electric motor powered by multiple battery packs (and no combustion engine).

 -